 - If you have multiple bee houses, then keep them properly spaced within the backyard to avoid clustering them within a single location.

-Once, you have acquired your wild bee house then it is important to understand what allures wild bees.
-The house should also be designed in a manner that will favor the wild bees.
+Once you have acquired your wild bee house, then it is important to understand what attracts wild bees.
+The house should also be designed in a manner that will favour the wild bees.
 You should therefore have these in mind when setting up the wild bee house during spring:

-Wild bee behavior is hugely affected by prevailing weather conditions.
-An early sun can help infuse some energy to the bees so that they can fly and begin their normal working activities.
-The house should thus face early sun and if you have more than one bee house within the same location then the entrances should face different locations.
+Wild bee behaviour is hugely affected by prevailing weather conditions.
+An early sun can help infuse some energy into the bees so that they can fly and begin their normal working activities.
+The house should thus face the early sun and if you have more than one bee house within the same location then the entrances should face different locations.
 The house should also be well sheltered from direct sun during the afternoon.

 Fall & Winter: Remove & Protect